luciunfair/Enc-fragment-extractor/README.md

-# Project Name
+# Enc-fragment-extractor

-Short description of what this project does and why it matters.
+this project is gui application for extracting fragments and the best features of the states of the arts to determine encrypted fragments from unecrypted ones

 ## Features
-- Key capability 1
-- Key capability 2
-- Key capability 3
+- extracting fragments from whole dataset
+- extracting fragments from each file
+- extracting features parallelly
+- state of the art models features such as NIST 800-22, HEDGE, EnCoD, BLFCP

 ## Getting Started
 - Prerequisites: list tools/runtimes